jokeyrhyme/keep-contributing/CONTRIBUTING.md

 ## Issue Tracker

-- before submitting a new issue, please check for:
+- before submitting a new issue, please:

-    - existing related issues
+    - check for existing related issues

-    - the issue tracker for a specific upstream project that may be more appropriate
+    - check the issue tracker for a specific upstream project that may be more appropriate

+    - check against supported versions of this project (i.e. the latest)

 - please comment with a "+1" to help vote for issues that are important to you